MikeOfZen/Yet-Another-Openpose-Implementation/README.md

 The Openpose algorithm processes an image with a deep CNN and extracts a skeleton representation of the pose of multiple people from it

-This project reimplemented from scratch the [OpenPose paper](https://arxiv.org/abs/1812.08008) [1], Using Tensorflow 2.1 and optional TPU powered training.
+This project reimplemented from scratch the [OpenPose paper](https://arxiv.org/abs/1812.08008) [1], Using Tensorflow 2.1 and TPU powered training (optional).

 Sample result:<br>
 ![Video result](doc/YAOP_gif_smallres.gif)